-The namespaced version looks like this:
+The version with using namespaces looks like this:

 Even though the schema declarations are verbose, the actual XML content is lean and easy to understand.
 The schemas provide detailed information about each component and the attributes available, allowing XML editors to offer intelligent autocomplete.
 The use of namespaced elements makes generating and maintaining correct components.xml files much simpler.